rtxx/arch-minimal-install/README.md

 # Minimal Arch Install
 ## Script
-The script basically does all this automatatically.
+The script basically does all this automatically.
 Needs the partitions already done.
 After that installs base and asks for grub, X and i3 installation.

 ## General install steps
 1. Connect to the internet